The backstage of e-commerce

 - Use of ‘Live Chat’ widgets that will redirect the user to a live quick response customer support

-- Monitoring the habits of users visiting the website (heatmap analysis, use of hotjar tracking code)
+- Monitoring the habits of users visiting the ecommerce website (heatmap analysis, use of hotjar tracking code)

 If you are not a programmer, do not pretend to be one 😊

-Visit some message boards, read opinions, view some portfolios, and only then decide who should take care of your on-line shop.
+Visit some message boards, read opinions, view some portfolios, and only then decide who should take care of your e commerce business.